code-disaster/steamworks4j/getting-started.md

 }
 {% endhighlight java %}

 By default, ```SteamAPI.init()``` detects the operating system it runs on, then extracts the appropriate native libraries from your application's resource path to a temporary folder.
 There's a second function which allows to specify the path to a directory containing the native libraries.
-For example, this is used by the sample applications to load the prebuilt libraries from ```steamworks4j/java-wrapper/src/main/resources/``` directly for development purposes.

 {% highlight java %}
-if (!SteamAPI.init("../java-wrapper/src/main/resources")) {
+if (!SteamAPI.init("./libs")) {
     // Steamworks initialization error, e.g. Steam client not running }
 {% endhighlight java %}